bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computed in constant time and, hence, it only requires nine doublings and two additions (i.e., one uses the binary representation of 392 and computes a double-and-add point multiplication scanning bits from left to right).
-It MUST NOT be computed with the optimized algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding is not correct.
-The role of the seperate multiplication by 392 is to ensure that Q is an N-torsion point so that the optimized algorithm above may be used.
+It MUST NOT be computed with either algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding or taking the scalar mod N will result in the wrong answer.
+The role of the seperate multiplication by 392 is to ensure that Q is an N-torsion point so that the algorithms above may be used.

 Two users, Alice and Bob, can carry out the following steps to derive a shared key: both pick a random string of 32 bytes, mA and mB